As a Matter of Fact: Updated Dec. 14, 2022

 The shooting followed several weeks of reciprocal hazing by students of Birmingham-Southern College and Howard College, football rivals.
 The Howard killer was working in a drugstore when in strode his friend from Birmingham-Southern with threats of head-shaving.
 Nervous, terrified, the student drug clerk picked up a revolver, fired.
 Days later the drug clerk fainted at his friend’s funeral, which was attended by students of both colleges prior to their big football game.
 Howard won, 13—12.

-15) A letter to the editor of the Fairbanks Daily Miner (in which I was named) erroneously stated that a basketball player named was killed in a 1990 hazing.
+14).
+A letter to the editor of the Fairbanks Daily Miner erroneously stated that a basketball player named was killed in a 1990 hazing.
 An 18-year-old was paralyzed for a time after a foolish hazing, not killed.
 He was a baseball player at the University of Northern Colorado.
 A baseball assistant was reprimanded for allowing a silly initiation involving sliding into mud puddles.
 The player wore a halo for some time but returned to school.
 The letter is a good example of why newspapers need to factcheck claims in a letter to the editor before blindly printing them.

 Louisiana State University,